Tourist town of Pekon desolate after ten days of violence

 On November 6, yet another clash occurred between the junta council and the Karenni coalition in Thulwe Bela village, Demoso.
 Following this, the coalition force launched an ambitious attack on the Tatmadaw’s LIB 421 (based in Pekon), killing three soldiers.
 In the days that followed, infuriated troops razed homes in Latu village and began a heavy assault on Pekon town.

-A bishop from Pekon’s Loi Hwe told DVB that the area is now desolate: of all the villages in the township, only 15 people remain.
+A bishop from Pekon’s Loi Hwe told DVB that the area is now desolate: from the villages of the township, only 15 people remain.

 “Most of the people in nearby villages in my area fled and left their homes because they were afraid of the shelling.
-There was heavy fighting near us, and heavy artillery fell on houses.
+There was intense fighting near us, and heavy artillery fell on houses.
 Almost everyone in the neighborhood is running away, and now the area is quiet,” he said.

 “I have chosen to stay because my responsibilities lie with the church.
 I remain here, praying.”